Shelton Benjamin: Pro Wrestling Noah (2015–2016)

-Return to WWE
+Return to WWE (2017–2023)

 Teaming with Chad Gable (2017–2018)

-On the July 26, 2016 episode of SmackDown, WWE aired a promotional video, announcing that Benjamin would return to WWE and appear on SmackDown.
+On the July 26, 2016, episode of SmackDown, WWE aired a promotional video, announcing that Benjamin would return to WWE and appear on SmackDown.
 However, on August 7, 2016, Benjamin announced that due to a torn rotator cuff which required surgery, he "will not be returning to WWE at this time".
-In March 2017, Benjamin announced that he had been cleared for return to action, following his injury.
-In April 2017, Benjamin stated that he was not signed to WWE due to the injury.
+In March 2017, Benjamin announced that he had been cleared for action, following his injury.

-On August 17, 2017, it was reported that Benjamin had officially re-signed with WWE.
+On August 17, 2017, it was reported that Benjamin had re-signed with WWE.
 He returned on the August 22 episode of SmackDown and was paired with Chad Gable, working as a fan favorite tag team.
 The duo made their in ring debut on August 30, 2017, defeating The Ascension.
 At Hell in a Cell, Benjamin and Gable defeated The Hype Bros, marking Benjamin's first appearance at a WWE pay-per-view since 2010.
 At Clash of Champions, they had their SmackDown Tag Team Championship title shot in a fatal four-way tag team match, in which they were unsuccessful.
-On the January 2, 2018 episode of SmackDown Live, they defeated The Usos for the titles, but the decision was reversed by the referee when he realized they unknowingly pinned the wrong twin.
+On the January 2, 2018, episode of SmackDown Live, they defeated The Usos for the titles, but the decision was reversed by the referee when he realized they unknowingly pinned the wrong twin.
 The following week on SmackDown Live, the duo turned heel when they insulted the referee of their title match the week before, demoralized the fans, and accused general manager Daniel Bryan of being biased, which resulted in Bryan booking them for a two out of three falls match against The Usos at Royal Rumble, where they lost in two straight falls.
 At WrestleMania 34 on April 8, Benjamin competed alongside Gable in the André the Giant Memorial Battle Royal, but neither won.
 On April 16, Gable would be traded to Raw during the 2018 WWE Superstar Shake-up, thus disbanding the team.